I’m the face behind the logo, the hands behind the hook, and the heart behind the purpose!

 I’m also passionate about my grandbabies!
 I have four adult children and NINE grands!
 I have six granddaughters and three grandsons!
 I love being their NeeNee!

 What is something people don't know about you?

 I was raised in the Japanese culture on an island in the middle of the Pacific Ocean.
 My dad, who is actually my adoptive father, was Japanese.
-He grew up in Hawaii and after serving two tours in Vietnam, he was stationed in Georgia and lived in the same apartment complex we did.
-After he married my mother when I was nine months old, we all moved from Georgia to Hawaii.
-I danced hula for years and even danced professionally in competitions.
-My comfort food consists of some form of noodles, broth, seaweed, mochi, octopus, and all sorts of “weird foods” most people can’t stand the smell of!
+He grew up in Hawaii and after serving two tours in Vietnam, he was stationed in Georgia and lived in the same apartment complex as we did.
+After he married my mother (when I was nine months old), we all moved from Georgia to Hawaii.
+I danced hula for years and danced professionally in competitions.
+My comfort food consists of ramen noodles, seaweed, mochi, octopus, and all sorts of “weird foods” most people can’t stand the smell of!

 My favorite hook is my purple Echinops hook from Bryan Nelson at nelsonwood.net.
 He makes THE.
 MOST.
 AWESOME. hooks!
 Favorite yarn?
 Hmmm….it’s a tie between HL and LB!
 I love ‘I Love This Yarn’ from Hobby Lobby and I also love almost anything Lion Brand puts out!